mpenning/ciscoconfparse/README.md

 ## Cisco IOS Factory Usage

 CiscoConfParse has a special feature that abstracts common IOS / NXOS / ASA / IOSXR fields; at this time, it is only supported on those configuration types.
 You will see factory parsing in CiscoConfParse code as parsing the configuration with `factory=True`.
-A simple example of some these pre-parsed fields follows; some variables are not used, but simply called out for quick reference.
+A simple example of some these pre-parsed Cisco IOS fields follows; some variables are not used, but simply called out for quick reference.

 ```python
 from ciscoconfparse import CiscoConfParse